 - 4.1 The National Institute for Health Research (NIHR) is the biggest funder of health research in the UK.
-They are providing up to £5 million of funding to a number of local authorities to establish Health Determinants Research Collaborations (HDRCs) in their local areas. - 4.2 HDRCs aim to boost research capacity and capability within local government to embed a culture of always using evidence when making decisions.
+They are providing up to £5 million of funding to a number of local authorities to establish Health Determinants Research Collaborations (HDRCs) in their local areas.
+Sandwell Metropolitan Borough Council (SMBC) was successful in the second funding round and our HDRC programme commenced on 1 January 2024, with a funding envelope of just over £5 million. - 4.2 HDRCs aim to boost research capacity and capability within local government to embed a culture of always using evidence when making decisions.
 HDRCs use research findings to understand how decisions impact on health and health inequalities.
 They also carry out research where evidence isn't already available.

-- 4.3 Sandwell Metropolitan Borough Council (SMBC) is the 12th most deprived local authority in England and life expectancy is 2-3 years shorter than the national average.
+- 4.3 SMBC is the 12th most deprived local authority in England and life expectancy is 2-3 years shorter than the national average.
 Inequalities have been deepened by the pandemic, austerity and climate change, yet Sandwell's superdiverse communities, industrial heritage and green spaces are key assets.
 A research needs analysis in 2021 found a strong culture of evidence-based decision making in the Public Health directorate, but this was weaker across the wider Council.
-Existing structures and collaborations show commitment and potential to be more research active and evidence-informed, but limited capacity to take this forward. - 4.4 We have submitted a proposal to form a HDRC (Better Research for Better Health) in partnership with the University of Birmingham and the voluntary and community sector (VCS), represented by Sandwell Council of Voluntary Organisations (SCVO) and Sandwell Consortium.
-This proposal is one of 20 shortlisted and we have received very positive feedback from peer review. - 4.5 We attended an interview on 6 September 2023 with a panel consisting of with a panel made up of local government representatives, senior researchers and public contributors, chaired by Professor Brian Ferguson (Director of the NIHR Public Health Research programme).
-Our HDRC team was represented by Lina Martino (Consultant in Public Health, SMBC); Liann Brookes Smith (DPH, SMBC); Louise Kilbride (CEO, Sandwell Consortium); and Miranda Pallan (Professor of Child & Adolescent Public Health, UoB).
+Existing structures and collaborations show commitment and potential to be more research active and evidence-informed, but limited capacity to take this forward. - 4.4 Our proposal to form the HDRC (Better Research for Better Health) was developed in partnership with the University of Birmingham and the voluntary and community sector (VCS), represented by Sandwell Council of Voluntary Organisations (SCVO) and Sandwell Consortium.
+A range of internal and external partners were engaged in developing and endorsing the proposal, including the UK Health Security Agency (UKHSA), the Office for Health Improvement and Disparities (OHID) and Health Education England West Midlands (HEEWM).
+We underwent a competitive bidding process and received very positive feedback from peer review. - 4.5 Our HDRC was one of 11 to be funded in this round, with a further 6 awarded development funding to become full HDRCs by January 2025.
+As of 1 January 2024 there were 24 live HDRCs nationally, including Coventry.
+There is an expectation that the total cohort will grow to 30 HDRCs, with an annual recurring investment of £30 million.
+We are committed to working with Coventry regionally and with other HDRCs nationally to share learning and maximise the benefits of our approach.